Phase 1, Building in the Open

 Write tallyd Plugins

-Data parsers for ghost.tallyd: bank exports, health apps, fitness trackers, anything that exports data.
+Data parsers for ghost.tallyd, bank exports, health apps, fitness trackers, anything that exports data.
 Plugin architecture makes this modular.

 Test and Break Things